w3c/wot/planning/ThingDescription/analysis-historical-data-work-item.md

 Some edge and cloud services can collect property value changes or event emissions for a certain time.
 This data, called time series, can be collected by Consumers to display (or use in any other way) the evolution of the affordance data over time.

+This topic is also known as:

+- Timeseries
+- Data Trend

 ## Use Cases

 To find the related use cases, the [coverage document](https://github.com/w3c/wot-usecases/blob/main/USE-CASES/coverage.csv) has been used and another pass through the [use cases document](https://w3c.github.io/wot-usecases) has been made.